tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Definition: A bdqffdq:Response expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: IssueConcept; Response
 - Comments: The bdqffdq:DataQualityReport concept describing the output of a Test in the negative (i.e., identifying the potential absence of data quality).
 If a problem was found, the bdqffdq:IssueResponse is expected to carry, through bdqffdq:hasResponseResult, a bdqffdq:ResponseResult value of bdqffdq:IS_ISSUE, if a potential problem was found that requires human review, the bdqffdq:ResponseResult is expected to be bdqffdq:POTENTIAL_ISSUE, otherwise if the bdqffdq:ResponseStatus is bdqffdq:RUN_HAS_RESULT, the bdqffdq:ResponseResult is expected to be bdqffdq:NOT_ISSUE.
+DQI(dr) = { dqi | dqi ∈ RespI ⋀ (dr, dqi) ∈ rel_DQI }

 ********************